Consensys/quorum/docs/Permissioning/Basic NetworkPermissions.md

     ]
    ```

-!!!
-Note
+!!! warning
-    In the current implementation, every node has its own copy of the `permissioned-nodes.json` file.
-In this case, if different nodes have a different list of remote keys then each node may have a different list of permissioned nodes - which may have an adverse effect.
-In a future release, the permissioned nodes list will be moved from the `permissioned-nodes.json` file to a Smart Contract, thereby ensuring that all nodes will use one global on-chain list to verify network connections.
+    Every node has its own copy of the `permissioned-nodes.json` file.
+If different nodes have different lists of remote keys, then each node may have a different list of permissioned nodes which may have an adverse effect on the network.